Skip to content

 Erik Francas··5 min read

-Social media advertising has become essential for SMEs across the UK, but rising costs can quickly eat into your marketing budget.
-Whether you're running a boutique hotel in Brighton, a fitness studio in Manchester, or a retail shop in London, you're likely feeling the pinch of increasing ad spend.
+Social media advertising has become essential for SMEs across the UK.
+But rising costs can quickly eat into your marketing budget.
+Whether you run a boutique hotel in Brighton, a fitness studio in Manchester, or a retail shop in London, you likely feel the pinch of rising ad spend.
 The good news?
-There are proven strategies to slash your social media advertising costs whilst maintaining—or even improving—your results.
+Proven strategies can slash your social media advertising costs while you maintain, or even improve, your results.

-At Byter Digital, we've helped countless businesses across hospitality, fitness, and retail sectors optimise their social media campaigns.
-Here's how you can reduce your advertising costs without sacrificing performance.
+At Byter Digital, we've helped many businesses across hospitality, fitness, and retail optimise their social media campaigns.
+Here's how to cut your advertising costs without losing performance.

 Audit Your Current Campaign Performance

-Before implementing new strategies, conduct a thorough audit of your existing campaigns.
-Many businesses are surprised to discover how much money they're wasting on underperforming ads.
+Before you try new strategies, audit your existing campaigns thoroughly.
+Many businesses are surprised by how much money they waste on underperforming ads.

-Start by identifying your highest-cost campaigns with the lowest return on investment.
-Look for patterns in your data—are certain ad formats consistently expensive?
-Which audiences are costing more but converting less?
-For restaurants, you might find that broad "food lovers" targeting is far more expensive than geo-targeted campaigns focusing on local diners within a 5-mile radius.
+Start by finding your highest-cost campaigns with the lowest return on investment.
+Look for patterns in your data.
+Are certain ad formats consistently expensive?
+Which audiences cost more but convert less?
+For restaurants, broad "food lovers" targeting is often far more expensive than geo-targeted campaigns aimed at local diners within a 5-mile radius.

-Remove or pause any campaigns that aren't delivering results.
-It sounds obvious, but many business owners leave poor-performing ads running "just in case" they improve.
+Remove or pause any campaigns that aren't delivering.
+It sounds obvious.
+But many owners leave poor-performing ads running "just in case" they improve.
 They rarely do.

-Before implementing new strategies, conduct a thorough audit of your existing campaigns.
+Before you try new strategies, audit your existing campaigns thoroughly.

 Byter DigitalSocial Media